 However, all the same disadvantages apply.

 Amazon is a beast.
 They pull in sales of over $51 billion dollars a year with a net profit of $1.6 billion.
 They’re lucrative because they are always innovating.
 Amazon’s most recent venture promises to prep your stuff.
 The company now offers a full range of packing services called FBA (Fulfillment by Amazon) Prep.
-But are they really the best option out there for your business?
+But are they really the best 3PL companies out there for your business?
 And do they have your best interests in mind?

 Fulfillment by Amazon (FBA) has packaging and prep requirements for any product that lands in their fulfillment centers.
 Their sentiment is that when units are properly packaged and prepared it reduces delays, saves on cost, protects your product while stored, and enhances the customer experience.